-Approved August 16, 2021 Reviewed Revised
+Approved August 16 2021 Reviewed Revised Approved Alighsi in 2021 Keviewea Revised

 RELEASE OF CREDIT INFORMATION

 The following information will be released to an entity with whom an employee has applied for credit or has obtained credit: title of position, income, and number of years employed.
 This information will be released without prior written notice to the employee.
 Confidential information about the employee will be released to an inquiring creditor with a written authorization from the employee.